King Kong (1976 film): Plot

-In the 1970s, Fred Wilson, an executive of the Petrox Oil Company, forms an expedition based on infrared imagery which reveals a previously undiscovered Indian Ocean island hidden by a permanent cloud bank.
+Frederick Wilson, an executive of the Petrox Oil Company, forms an expedition based on infrared imagery which reveals a previously undiscovered Indian Ocean island hidden by a permanent cloud bank.
 Wilson believes the island has a huge deposit of oil.
 Jack Prescott, a primate paleontologist, sneaks onto the expedition's vessel and attempts to warn the team against traveling to the island, citing an ominous final message about "the roar of the greatest beast" from previous doomed explorers.
-Wilson orders Prescott locked up, assuming that he is a spy from a rival corporation.
-Wilson eventually makes Prescott the expedition's photographer.
+Wilson orders Prescott locked up, assuming that he is a spy from a rival corporation, but eventually hires Prescott as the expedition's photographer.
 The ship happens upon a life raft which carries the beautiful and unconscious Dwan.
 Upon waking, Dwan tells Prescott that she is an aspiring actress who was aboard a director's yacht which suddenly exploded.
 During the rest of the ship's voyage, Prescott and Dwan become attracted to each other.

-Upon arriving at the island, the team discovers a primitive tribe of Indigenous peoples who live within the confines of a gigantic wall, built to protect them from a mysterious god known as Kong.
+Upon arriving at the island, the team discovers a primitive tribe of indigenous people who live within the confines of a gigantic wall, built to protect them from a mysterious god known as Kong.
 The team finds that while there is a large deposit of oil, it is of such low quality that it is unusable.
-The natives kidnap Dwan, drug her, and offer her as a sacrifice to Kong.
-A monumental ape grabs Dwan from the altar and departs back into the jungle.
+Later, while Dwan is on a raft, the natives kidnap her and take her back to the island where they drug her and offer her as a sacrifice to Kong.
+The monumental ape grabs Dwan from the altar and departs back into the jungle.